Cycling in Nova Scotia

 Harvest Moon Trail

-The 117-kilometre Harvest Moon Trailway traverses the Annapolis Valley through beautiful towns along the former rail line, connecting the UNESCO World Heritage Site of Grand Pré to the historic seaside town of Annapolis Royal.
+The 117-kilometre Harvest Moon Trailway traverses the Annapolis Valley through beautiful towns, connecting the Landscape of Grand Pré UNESCO World Heritage Site to the historic seaside town of Annapolis Royal.
 Discover the area’s rich Acadian heritage and abundant culinary experiences, from local farm markets and u-picks to award-winning wineries, cideries, breweries and restaurants.

 Cycling the Cabot Trail